Skip to main content

 Bolivia: How To Travel from Rurrenabaque to Torotoro Park

-After a wild few days in the Bolivian Amazon where we hung out with monkeys, hid from crocs and swam with pink dolphins (never once disturbing the environment, we might add!), it was time to leave in search of our next adventure, Torotoro.
+After a wild few days in the Bolivian Amazon where we hung out with monkeys, hid from Crocs and swam with pink dolphins (never once disturbing the environment, we might add!), it was time to leave in search of our next adventure, Torotoro.

-Not overly happy with the thought of this potentially being our final Amazon experience, for now, we decided to swap our love of tropical surroundings for more desert like conditions
+Not overly happy with the thought of this potentially being our final Amazon experience, for now, we decided to swap our love of tropical surroundings for more desert-like conditions

 Holy shit!
 We were so in.